Gary Eikenberry Consulting

 - LXLE: There are a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
 LXLE is our current favourite.
 LXLE is based on Lubuntu which is an Ubuntu OS using the LXDE desktop environment.
 It is designed to be a drop-in and go OS, primarily for aging computers.
 Find out more or download the latest version at http://lxle.net.

-You can run any of the above Linux distributions straight from a DVD or USB thumb drive without having any impact on your Windows installation.
+For a perspective on moving from Windows or MacOS to Linux and a wider range of options take a look at https://www.zdnet.com/article/best-linux-desktops-for-beginners/.
+You can run almost any Linux distribution straight from a DVD or USB thumb drive without having any impact on your rxisting Windows (or MacOS) installation.
 If you decide you like what you see and want to install it, you can either install it side by side with Windows (assuming you have sufficient disk space for two complete operating systems) and choose which you want to run when you boot up or you can completely replace Windows.
 Why not pick or (or more) and download the ISO file and create a bootable DVD or USB (check out unetbootin for creating a bootable USB), boot it up and give Linux a try.
 Or visit https://distrotest.net/ for a virtual test drive of a vast array of Linux distributions and desktop environment combinations.

 Many enterprises of all sizes that still depend on Windows on the desktop depend on Linux based servers for their stability and longevity and the fact that the same hardware goes a lot farther than it does on a Windows server.
 Chances are that the ISP that connects you to the Internet is running Linux.